 You need to keep abreast of your country’s laws concerning business size and prepare your operations accordingly.
 Checking with an accounting consultant may help you file correctly and ensure you don’t pay more than you owe.
 Automated accounting software solutions can also assist you by helping you maintain visibility into compliance issues.

-5. Favoring new customers over existing clients
+5. Favouring new customers over existing clients

 The ability to attract new consumers is paramount to maintaining growth, but companies can’t neglect the people who made original success possible.
 Some growing businesses, however, ignore the needs of their current clients to focus on marketing or other practices that attract new customers.